cliarie/countingcomments/README.md

 `python runner.py --file mcdonald.txt --verbose newfile`
 will save the output into "newfile", creating it if it does not previously exist.

+Only option will be run at a time, and if multiple are entered only the first will be considered.
+So, for example, the command

+`python runner.py --file mcdonald.txt --stats --verbose newfile`

+is equivalent to

+`python runner.py --file mcdonald.txt --stats`

+as far as the program is concerned.